 A thriller full of twists and turns that keeps the reader guessing.
 Every word is magical, almost luminous” – Daily Mail

-The first digital edition of Jacqui's literary thriller Bluethroat Morning, a gripping tale of suicide, creativity and love, is out on May 22, 2018.
-Order here.
+The first digital edition of Jacqui's literary thriller Bluethroat Morning, a gripping tale of suicide, creativity and love, is published in digital by Blackbird:

 The paperback (Bloomsbury, 2001) is available from Amazon and to order from all good bookshops.